migueravila/Flowetch/README.md

 ## ⚙️ Installation

-1. Clone this repo with `git clone https://github.com/MiguelRAvila/CatFetch.git`
+1. Clone this repo with `git clone https://github.com/migueravila/Flowetch.git`
-2. Run `cd CatFetch`
+2. Run `cd Flowetch`
 3. Run `sudo make install`
-4. Now you can run it with `cfetch`
+4. Now you can run it with `flowetch`
-5. ENJOY! 💻

 ## 🎨 Customization